Azmain-Kabir-Swaran/CodeMetricAnalysis/README.md

 ### 1. Introduction

 This project investigates the relationship between code metrics—specifically size, McCabe cyclomatic complexity, and readability, and the change-proneness of Java methods utilizing CodeShovel's [[1]](#ref1) detailed change history within the Apache Hadoop project (https://github.com/apache/hadoop) which contains 73,733 files/methods and Checkstyle project (https://github.com/apache/hadoop) which contains 3,733 files/methods.
 A Java program was developed to extract these metrics from JSON files representing each method's change history, and calculate the number of revisions, while excluding non-content altering changes.
 The results are compiled into 2 CSV files for those 2 projects, which are then analyzed by a Python program to calculate correlation coefficients (Pearson, Spearman, and Kendall’s Tau) between the metrics and revision frequency.
 This analysis try to identify predictors of method change-proneness to inform future software maintenance efforts.
-The project, structured as a Maven project for straightforward build and dependency management
+The project, structured as a Maven project for straightforward build and dependency management.

 ### 2. Requirements